The N-5 Scaling Law: Topological Dimensionality Reduction in the Optimal Design of Fully-actuated Multirotors: Reproducibility and Software Package

 \subsection{Multimedia Extensions: Dynamic Manifold Visualization}

-To provide intuitive validation of the topological findings, we include two supplementary video animations demonstrating the \emph{Cube} ($N=8$) and \emph{Regular Octagon} ($N=8$) chassis in motion.
+To provide intuitive validation of the topological findings, we include three supplementary video animations demonstrating the \emph{Cube} ($N=8$), \emph{Regular Octagon} ($N=8$), and \emph{Hexarotor} ($N=6$) chassis in motion.
 These visualizations explicitly verify the existence of the \emph{Design Nullspace} by simulating the platform's behavior as it traverses the solution manifold over time.

 The animations visualize the system state parameterized by the global phase variable $\lambda(t)$, which varies continuously from $0$ to $\pi$.
 The visual layout is divided into two synchronized panels: